Resin Coaster Calculator: Sets of 4 & Resin Amounts

 Calculate material costs: Use our Resin Cost Calculator to determine your per-coaster cost including resin, pigments, molds, and finishing supplies.
 Factor in 10-15% waste.
 Price sets at 3-4× material cost for healthy profit margins.

 Quality control: Inspect each coaster for bubbles, dust, or uneven surfaces before adding felt pads.
 Sand edges smooth with 220-400 grit sandpaper if needed.
 Package sets in clear boxes or wrap with tissue paper for professional presentation.
+For a full overview of every resin calculator on this site, see the free epoxy resin calculator hub.

 Why accurate coaster calculations matter